 “Today, we have to face the reality that almost one week later there have been more than 300 violations of the ceasefire.
 People are still dying,” the President of the European Council Donald Tusk said in a statement.

-Meanwhile the Kiev government says pro-Moscow rebels are building up forces and weapons in Ukraine’s southeast.
+Meanwhile, the Kiev government says pro-Moscow rebels are building up forces and weapons in Ukraine’s southeast.
 On Friday Kiev also accused:

 Russia of sending in more tanks and troops into eastern Ukraine.

-Footage below shows the scene after the bombing.
+The footage below shows the scene after the bombing.